AI-generated

 Facts

-• Respondents filed a petition for probate, claiming the testatrix was of sound mind and executed the will voluntarily without fraud or duress.
+• The Probate Petition: On April 6, 1990, respondents filed a petition for probate, claiming the testator was of sound mind and free from fraud or undue influence.

-• Fiscal Waga, the deceased's former lawyer, testified that the signature "seems to be" or is "similar" to the deceased's signature, but he could not be definite.
+• Fiscal Rodolfo Waga (Former Lawyer): Handled pleadings for the decedent.
+Testified the signature in the will "seems to be" or is "similar" to the decedent's, but explicitly admitted he was not definite and was merely supposing.

 Arguments of the Petitioners

-• The respondents failed to present credible evidence to prove that the date, text, and signature on the holographic will were written entirely in the hand of the testatrix.
+• The CA erred in holding that respondents presented credible evidence to prove the date, text, and signature were in the testatrix's hand.

 Arguments of the Respondents

-• The testimonies of their witnesses, particularly Evangeline Calugay and Matilde Ramonal Binanay, sufficiently established the authenticity of the testatrix's handwriting and signature.
+• The testimonies of Evangeline Calugay and Matilde Ramonal Binanay sufficiently established the authenticity of the handwriting and signature.

 Issues